ontop/ontop-website/tutorial/mapping/uri-templates.md

-# Choice of the URI templates
+# Choice of the IRI templates

-Until now, we have been using local identifiers from the data sources to build 3 different URI templates for the persons of these two universities:
+Until now, we have been using local identifiers from the data sources to build 3 different IRI templates for the persons of these two universities:
   - `ex:uni1/student/{*}`
   - `ex:uni1/academic/{*}`
   - `ex:uni2/person/{*}`